snap-stanford/stellar/README.md

 # Annotation of Spatially Resolved Single-cell Data with STELLAR

 PyTorch implementation of STELLAR, a geometric deep learning tool for cell-type discovery and identification in spatially resolved single-cell datasets.
+STELLAR takes as input annotated reference spatial single-cell dataset in which cells are assigned to their cell types, and unannotated spatial dataset in which cell types are unknown.
+STELLAR then generates annotations for the unannotated dataset.
 For a detailed description of the algorithm, please see our manuscript [Annotation of Spatially Resolved Single-cell Data with STELLAR](https://www.biorxiv.org/content/10.1101/2021.11.24.469947v1.full.pdf).

 <p align="center">